NFL ODDS Hub

 Green Bay Packers -3 (-110)

-In our example above, we can see that the sportsbook has decided this game should be a 3-point spread and that the Green Bay Packers are the favorite.
+In our example above, the sportsbook has decided this game should be a 3-point spread and that the Green Bay Packers are the favorite.

-Underdog teams will be noted by the + sign in front of their spread.
+Underdog teams will be noted by the + sign before their spread.
 In this case, the Lions are +3.

 In our scenario above, to win a point spread bet by selecting the Green Bay Packers, the Pack must ultimately win the game by 4 points or more.
 They have to cover the -3 point spread.

-As an Underdog, to cover the +3 point spread, the Detroit Lions can lose by no more than 2 points, or of course, win the game outright.
+As an Underdog, to cover the +3 point spread, the Detroit Lions can lose by no more than 2 points, or they could win the game outright.

-If the game were to end as a 3-point win for the Packers, then it would be considered a Push.
+If the game ended as a 3-point win for the Packers, it would be considered a Push.

 NFL Moneylines

-When we are placing a moneyline bet, we are looking to predict the outright winning team.
+When placing a moneyline bet, we are looking to predict the outright winning team.

 There is no point spread to worry about when making a moneyline wager, but the odds to bet on either team will be different, depending on who is the favorite and who is the underdog.